zhubzy/SF-Incident-Prediction/README.md

 #### Incident Datetime Data Exploration

 We employed a temporal analysis of the dataset by converting the 'Incident Datetime' column to the datetime data type and setting it as the DataFrame index.
 We performed a resampling to aggregate incident data on an annual basis, visualizing the trend via a bar graph.
-We also extracted the hour of the incident to investigate the distribution throughout a day and analyzed the frequency of incidents by each day of the week using a bar graph representation.
+We also extracted the hour of the incident to investigate the distribution throughout the day and analyzed the frequency of incidents by each day of the week using a bar graph representation.
 The temporal analysis indicated a significant decrease in the number of incidents in recent years, with an acute drop in 2020 possibly due to the COVID-19 pandemic, and a continued decrease into 2023.
 The peak of incident rates occurred around noon and the afternoon, while the hours from 1 AM to 7 AM generally saw the fewest incidents.
 The day with the most incidents was Friday, with Sunday having the least, although the distribution across the week was relatively even.

 ![](Incident_Datetime_Data_Exploration.png)
 _Figure 2.1.1: This relatively more clear bar graph mainly represents the frequency of incidents happening in San Francisco by Hours of Day._